-Two weeks ago, we were privileged enough to visit Disneyland Paris, and oh what an experience it was.
-While it still doesn’t compare to Disney World, and I’m not so sure that any of the other Disney parks can, it’s a reality all of its own and not to be missed if you’re in France.
+Two weeks ago, we were privileged enough to visit Disneyland Paris, and oh, what an experience it was.
+While it still doesn’t compare to Disney World, and I’m not so sure that any of the other Disney parks can, it’s a reality all its own and not to be missed if you’re in France.
 We decided to navigate our way from London via the Eurostar, touted as one of the fastest trains in the world, and the 3-hour trip was unremarkable until we got to our hotel, the Vienna House Dream Castle Paris.
 Madison wasn’t feeling well, so our first day was spent unwinding in our hotel room, watching Cartoon Network in French.

 While I plan on sharing more of our Disneyland Paris trip in an upcoming post, today is all about our Do-It-Yourself Disney Snow Globes.
 I am an enormous fan of snow globes and I tend to collect them from every country that I visit, and sometimes states, if I can find them.
 Disneyland Paris was no exception.
 Snow Globes, however, ranged from €35 and up, but it didn’t prohibit my obsession.
 I still had to acquire one to commemorate my trip.
 Nonetheless, if you’re a Disney enthusiast like I am, you may want to make your very own snow globes that you can showcase.

 Read Also: 10 Creative Uses for Masons Jars